What will you learn from this article?

-How much fuel can be saved thanks to the optimum take-off configuration?
-Check our 2nd post from the #StorkJet’s Tips series to check how acceleration altitude and flaps configuration influences the fuel consumption during the take-off!
+Ever wondered how much fuel can be saved because of the optimum take-off configuration?
+Keep on reading our second article from the StorkJet’s Tips series to check out how the acceleration altitude and flaps configuration influence fuel consumption during take-off!

-For each aircraft type we checked what is the average fuel consumption for take-off, assuming 4 configuration scenario:
+For each aircraft type, we checked what is the average fuel consumption for take-off, assuming 4 configuration scenarios

-Having such information we compared the results and indicated the differences in fuel consumption.
+With these information, we were able to compare the results and indicated the differences in fuel consumption.
 Next, we calculated what is the real saving potential for each take-off configuration for an exemplary airline (50 aircraft) during one year of operations.

 Use the combination of low flaps and low acceleration altitude to achieve the maximum saving potential!